THE NON-TOURISTY POBLENOU

 Orxata at Tio Che.
 Orxata is a traditional Summer drink.
 And no, the Orchata you drink in the US is NOT the real thing: Mexicans make it with rice, but the real orxata is made with tiger nut, a very small tuber.
 In Spain, the region of Valencia is famous for it.
 Notwithstanding it was there were according to the legend the king James I was offered tigernut milk by a little girl when he was thirsty and loving its taste he said “Això és or, xata!”
 (This is gold, dear) – hence the name of the drink.
 So it was a family from Alicante (Valencia) who moved arrived to Barcelona in 1912 hoping to get a pass for a ship to Argentina, and while waiting to get the shop to arrive they eventually opened a orxata stall near the port.
 Their kids married and stayed in Barcelona opening more orxata stalls before they settled in the iconic corner of Rambla del Poblenou where they are located now.
 No local will stroll down this Rambla without stopping for a orxata – and you shouldn’t either.
 Besides this drink, they also serve nice gelato and yummy sandwiches.
 BTW, if you need some more restaurants ideas for your day in Poblenou, check out this other post.

-But wait!
+AND BONUS!
 Did you know the district of Poblenou is also famous for its street art and graffiti and could compare to Miami’s Wynwood Walls?
-Share this post using the buttons below to discover where to see it:

 Poblenou Street Art.
 With so many abandoned factories and warehouses, it’s no mystery that the Poblenou quickly attracted street artists looking for walls where to paint.
 And while it’s mostly forbidden to graffiti a wall without permission and eventually their works will be either cleaned up or destroyed when the wall is teared down, there are some streets where you can spot some cool ones.
 Check the area around Cristobal Maura, Espronceda, Agricultura, Selva de Mar and Pere IV streets.
 But if you don’t feel like walking around without a direction, there is an entire block where the city council has allowed street artists to work.
 Head to the building surrounded by the Agricultura, Pallars, Josep Pla and Veneçuela.
 You’ll be surprised!